datasharingframework/dsf-process-tutorial/exercises/exercise-1.md

 ## Exercise Tasks
 1. Set the `DicTask` class as the service implementation of the appropriate service task within the `dic-process.bpmn` process model.
 2. Register the `DicTask` class as a prototype bean in the `TutorialConfig` class.
-3. Add a log message to the `DicTask#doExecute` method that logs the recipient organization identifier from the start [FHIR Task](../learning/concepts/fhir/task.md) resource.
+3. Add a log message to the `DicTask#execute` method that logs the recipient organization identifier from the start [FHIR Task](../learning/concepts/fhir/task.md) resource.

     <details>
         <summary>Don't know where to get a logger?</summary>